Ways to Retain Your Great Employees

 5. Provide a perception of fairness and equitable treatment.
 If a new sales rep is given the most potentially successful, commission-producing accounts, other staff members will inevitably fell cheated.

-Salaries are important too.
-If a staff person with three year's experience is given a $15,000 raise and more senior staffers receive $10,000, undoubtedly the morale of the slighted employees will be affected.
+Salaries are important too, of course.
+If a staff person with three year's experience is given a $15,000 raise and more senior staffers receive just $10,000, then undoubtedly the morale of the slighted employees will be affected.
 Even if the employee deserves the raise, recognize that these decisions will have a negative impact on others.

 6. Tools, time, and training should be your best friend.
 When an employee is failing at work, ask, “What about the work system is causing the person to fail?”
 Employees must have the necessary means to do their job well.
 Otherwise, they'll move on to an employer who provides them with the tools to succeed.

 7. Remember that exemplary employees want to learn and grow.
 Unless employees can try new opportunities, take on challenging tasks, and attend seminars, they will stagnate.
-A career-oriented, valued employee must experience growth opportunities within your organization.
+A career-oriented, valued employee must experience growth opportunities within your organization to realize their potential.

-8. Make sure senior management know an employee exists.
+8. Make sure senior management knows that an employee exists.
 This is a common complaint voiced during an exit interview.
-Even the president of a company needs to take time to meet with new employees to learn about their talents, abilities, and skills.
+Even the president of a company needs to take some time to meet with employees to learn about their talents, abilities, and skills.
 Meeting with each employee periodically is a critical tool to help employees feel acknowledged and results in loyal.